adempiere/adempiere-ui-gateway/README.md

 - *README.md*: this very file
 - *env_template.env*: template for definition of all variables.
 Usually, this file is edited and tested before copied to *.env*.
 - *.env*: definition of all variables used in *docker-compose files*.
 - *docker compose service files*: each these files define a service only.
-It may exist more than one docker compose service file for every service.
+It may exist more than one docker compose service file for every service (see below).
 This may be the case when a service is used in different confgurations for different purposes.

-The combination of one or more of these docker compose service files implement the services needed for a special purpose (auth, cache, develop, storage, vue, default).
+  The combination of one or more of these docker compose service files implements the services needed for a special purpose (auth, cache, develop, storage, vue, default).
   The definition of one service in a single file permits reutilization and the combination of existing services to new purposes; for which hitherto a new docker-compose file was needed.
-Also, as one service is only defined once, possible repetitions and small unwanted different definitions in docker-compose files are avoided.
+Also, as one service version is only defined once, possible repetitions and small unwanted different definitions in docker-compose files are avoided.
   See explanation of start-all.sh to understand how these files are used.
   Example of files are:
   - **01a-postgres_service_with_ports.yml**: one implementation of postgres service.